HOME PAGE | ARTICLES INDEX

 Causes of MS

 There have been suggestions that MS is caused by all manner of things from a genetic defect to something in our environment.
-None has proved particularly satisfactory but they do provide clues
+None has proved particularly satisfactory, but they do provide clues

-Is MS a genetic disorder?
+Is Multiple Sclerosis a genetic disorder?

 To answer this question, pairs of identical twins were studied in Europe and North America, both of which are high risk areas for MS. This research indicated that, if one identical twin had MS the other usually did not: only between twenty and thirty percent of such twins both had MS.[2] But this is still higher than among non-identical twins where only two percent of affected twins would both have both MS. As women are fifty percent more likely to get MS than men, this might also reflect a genetic dimension.
 However, the twin data also convincingly show that, in high prevalence areas, only just over half of individuals who are genetically capable of getting MS actually contract the disease.
 Thus almost half the people in high prevalence areas who have the genes for MS don't get it.